andrewsmike/jasmine/README.md

 Architecture
 ============
 Jasmine is split into a few components:
+- Nginx: Reverse proxies requests between the jasmine-webui's npm static resource server and jasmine-webserver's python/uvicorn GraphQL API server.
 - Webapp: The React and Material-UI based frontend.
 Uses typescript, the Apollo GraphQL client, and a variety of other packages.
     Served using `npm start` from the `jasmine-webui` directory and is responsible for most static resources.
-- Nginx: Reverse proxies requests between the jasmine-webui's npm static resource server and jasmine-webserver's python/uvicorn API server.
     Config in `config/dev/nginx.config`.
-- API: The Ariadne GraphQL based python webserver.
+- GraphQL API: The Ariadne GraphQL based python webserver.
 Services API calls, as well as the GraphQL API debugging webapp.
     Served using uvicorn, located in the `jasmine-webserver/` directory, and connects to the database.
-- Database: MySQL based database.
+- Database: MySQL backend database.
+- Jasmine-ETL: RabbitMQ-based celery worker pool for running ETL and management jobs.
+Includes celery beat cron-like scheduler.
 - jasmine-sql: Utility package for SQL manipulation.